-The Learning Team-In 2022, The Learning Team continued as a digital-only publication, with three themed issues on vaccination, resilience and the value of impressions and its Facebook posts generated public education.
+The Learning Team-In 2022, The Learning Team continued as a digital-only publication, with three themed issues on vaccination, resilience and the value of public education.
 The Association continued its partnership, formed in 2021, with the Alberta School Councils' Association for the purpose of collaborating on the content and distribution of The Learning Team.
 Aimed mainly at parents, The Learning Team strives to strengthen the relationship between parents and teachers as they work together for children's education.